 Over time, Loïc and I learned how to show compassion to ourselves and each other.
-Thanks to our perseverance, our mutual suffering taught us how to overcome our worst fears and love unconditionally.
+Thanks to our perseverance, our mutual suffering taught us how to overcome our worst fears and love courageously.

-Today, I’m so grateful to be able to empower women to feel more confident and joyful via my coaching programs.
+Today, I’m so grateful to be able to empower other women via my EFT Tapping services.

 When the dust settles, shadow work brings peace